Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 The type of medication matters.
 Let’s say you use 1 or 2 medications, and they are not antipsychotic drugs.
 That is usually no issue with most carriers.
 For example, if your doctor prescribes only lithium, which is a mood stabilizer, then that alone is usually no issue.

-As we implied, the prescription of anti-psychotic drugs makes a larger impact.
-For example, if you take Seroquel, that could place you with a rating.
+As we implied, though, the prescription of anti-psychotic drugs makes a larger impact.
+For example, if you take Seroquel, you could get a moderate table rating.

 Again, underwriters balance this decision with other factors in your application.